 Thank you for your interest in Northern Light Eastern Maine Medical Center’s Student Volunteer Program.
 This Program is viewed as an educational experience.
 Volunteering provides opportunities for teens to learn a sense of civic responsibility and become familiar with a variety of professions in the health care setting.
-Our program this year is scheduled from June 22nd through August 14th.

 Benefits of being a Student Volunteer:

 - Enjoy the satisfaction that comes from assisting your community

 - Exposure to a hospital setting

 - Gain work experience